Homothetic Killing horizons in generic Vaidya spacetimes: HKV in Rotating Vaidya spacetimes

 From these equations, we immediately obtain that $\xi^v(v)$ is a linear function of $v$, and $\xi^\phi(v) = c_1$, which is an undetermined constant.
 Therefore, we can summarize the conditions as follows

 In \eqref{KerrVaidya_cond}, the final condition should be compared with the similar condition that we obtained previously for the Husain spacetime in \eqref{condition_CKV}.
 In fact they are structurally identical.
-A similar structure was found by the authors of \cite{Koh:2020hta} in a charged Vaidya black hole.
+A similar structure was found by the authors of \cite{Koh:2020hta} in a charged Vaidya BH.\\

 It is straightforward to argue from \eqref{KerrVaidya_cond} that both the mass function and the rotation parameter function will be a linear function of $v$, i.e.,

 along with the following condition